 - Do not take Fioricet with Codeine if you are allergic to any of its ingredients.

 - If you develop signs of allergy such as rash or difficulty breathing, stop taking Fioricet with Codeine and contact your healthcare provider immediately.

 - Do not take more than 4000 milligrams of acetaminophen per day.
 Call your doctor if you took more than the recommended dose.

 - Fioricet with Codeine may impair mental and/or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.
-Such tasks should be avoided while taking Fioricet with Codeine.
+Such tasks should be avoided while taking this combination product.

-- Alcohol and other CNS depressants may produce an additive CNS depression, when taken with Fioricet with Codeine, and should be avoided.
+- Alcohol and other CNS depressants may produce an additive CNS depression when taken with this combination product and should be avoided.

 - Codeine and butalbital may be habit-forming.
 Patients should take the drug only for as long as it is prescribed, in the amounts prescribed, and no more frequently than prescribed.